Galaxywalk/galaxywalk.github.io/_pages/about.md

 - 10/2022.
 We are working on opening source RF-Chord platform.
 Please visit [RF-Chord](https://soar.group/projects/rfid/rfchord/) for more details.
 - 09/2022.
 Begin my PhD journey.
+- 07/2022.
+Our work of wideband RFID localization platform RF-Chord has been accepted by NSDI 23.

 Publications